skydoves/lazybones/README.md

 ```

 ### LifecycleAwareProperty
-If we don't need to initialize lazily, here is a more simple way.<br>
-We can declare a `LifecycleAwareProperty` using the `lifecycleAware` keyword.<br> The attribute value will not be initialized lazily. so we don't need to use it with `by` keyword and `lazy()` method.<br>
+If we don't need to initialize lazily, here is a more simple way.
+We can declare a `LifecycleAwareProperty` using the `lifecycleAware` keyword.
+The attribute value will not be initialized lazily. so we don't need to use it with `by` keyword and `lazy()` method.<br>
 ```kotlin
 private val lifecycleAwareProperty = lifecycleAware(CompositeDisposable())
     // observe lifecycle's state and call the dispose() method when onDestroy